flutter/website/src/docs/development/platform-integration/web.md

 ### How do I refresh the app running in the browser?

-Using the browser's refresh button doesn't work, but you can enter "R" in the console where
+You can either use the browser's refresh button, or you can enter "R" in the console where
 "flutter run -d chrome" is running.

-If you enter "r" by mistake, you get
-"Try again after fixing the above error(s)" but no errors are listed.

 ### Can I build, run, and deploy web apps in any of the IDEs?